secured-git/E2EEChat/readme.md

    - Users can delete the chat, which removes the corresponding JSON file from the server.

 6. **Automatic Cleanup**
-   - A cron job deletes all JSON files every minute to ensure no data persists on the server longer than necessary.
+   - A cron job deletes all JSON files every hour to ensure no data persists on the server longer than necessary.
 <p>
   <img src="img/1.png" alt="Secure Chat Logo 1" width="300">
 </p>